railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 	* you can restructure your chart of taxes as you need.

-At any time you can check your chart of taxes for a given period using the report  *Financial Management > Reporting > Taxes Report*.
+At any time you can check your chart of taxes for a given period using the report :menuselection:`Financial Management --> Reporting --> Taxes Report`.

 This data is updated in real time.
 That's very useful because it enables you at any time to preview the tax that you owe at the start and end of the month or quarter.